 But the point is that hyper-growth at all costs precisely plays against this idea.
 When it becomes the North Star, tension begins to flourish, short-term thinking starts to rule decisions, and harmful outcomes influence everything and everyone around the business —including ourselves and the environment we live in.

 We were no exception.
 We also succumbed to the claws of the system.

 Today, more than ever, the world faces challenges that entrepreneurship, carried out in the right way, can help overcome.

-We have people who want and have the potential to contribute to creating a better world.
-However, we are destroying them.
+There are people who want to contribute to a better world and have the potential to do so.
+Yet, we are destroying them.